 Applicability of this Article

-I’ve said that WDS has many uses far beyond Hyper-V, and that’s still true.
+I mentioned in an earlier article that WDS has many uses far beyond Hyper-V, and that’s still true.
 In this article, I will show you how to take the generic Windows Server install ISO that you download from Microsoft and use it to deploy Hyper-V virtual machines.
 If you trim away the parts about Hyper-V, you can deploy to physical machines just as easily.
 To aid you in that quest, I will also show how to set up driver packages.

 This article does not show how to use an already-deployed system as a base image.
 You may want to use that technique if you’ve got particular software that you want in the image, including driver packages that can only be deployed by .exe or .msi.